PaddlePaddle/Anakin/docs/Manual/INSTALL_en.md

 ## Building Anakin from Source ##

-We've built and tested Anakin on CentOS 7.3.
+We've built and tested Anakin on CentOS 7.3 and Ubuntu 16.04.
 The other operating systems installation are coming soon.

 ### Installation overview ###